zeebote/deploy-litecoin-to-kubernetes/README.md

 This docker build has been modified from this [repo](https://github.com/salessandri/docker-litecoind).
-I make a few modification to meet my requirements such as setup default args, running as non root user and using rpcauth for authentication instead of username and password which is going to be obsoleted. the image can be run as:
+I make a few modification to meet my requirements such as setup default args, running as non root user and using rpcauth for authentication instead of username and password which is going to be obsoleted.
+After build complete, the image can be run as:

 `docker run trucv/litecoin:0.18.1`